Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 ..

 You should see eight passes and no failures.
-If anything fails, please contact us (emailing s.crouch@software.ac.uk, j.robinson@software.ac.uk and d.inupakutika@software.ac.uk) with details by ** ** at the latest.
+If anything fails, please contact us (emailing s.crouch@software.ac.uk, j.robinson@software.ac.uk and d.inupakutika@software.ac.uk) with details by **Friday, December 11, 2015** at the latest.

 ## During the workshop